matzora/faridcher.github.io/_portfolio/Esri.md

 Geodatabase extension is the best approach to feature's update/insert/delete event handling because they are application independent.
 I have used them with projects that the edits come from both web, mobile and enterprise users.

 ### SOE
-Although an Arcpy script can be shared as a Geoprocessing tool and be used by ArcGIS Server, yet they are not very efficient meaning they have a huge memory footprint.
+Although an Arcpy script can be shared as a Geoprocessing tool and be used by ArcGIS Server, yet they are not very efficient, meaning they have a huge memory footprint.
 For fine grained and repeated work-flows ESRI suggests `Server Objects Extension (SOE)`.
-I have not been involved in many "ArcGIS Server" based projects but I have exposed some of my handy functions (e.g. network tracers) as `RESTful` web services through SOE.
-Therefore ArcGIS web clients such as Javascript can consume them efficiently.
+I have not been involved in many "ArcGIS Server" based projects but I have exposed some of my handy functions (e.g. network tracers) as `RESTful` web services through SOE to be called by 3rd parties applications.
+In addition, piping a functionality through standard OGC web services allows ArcGIS web clients such as Javascript to consume them efficiently.

 ## ArcPy
 I have written many python (Arcpy) scripts to automate my workflows.
 Python is part of ArcGIS system and it is integrated with different sections of the software - ArcGIS system without python is not imaginable.
 An excerpt of my python scripts: